-- Communications Division staff will work with OGA on potential changes to statute on the requirement of obtaining a medical profession's certification to qualify for program services. - The California Connect application will be made available online as well as in hard copy. - The California Connect sub-programs (EDP, the Voice Options Program, and AAC) will be consolidated and re-branded under the unified "California Connect" brand, with a single-application process. - CBOs may be compensated for outreach efforts, assisting and enrolling participants into the program, and providing services in areas where no California Connect service center is located.
+- Communications Division staff will work with OGA on potential changes to statute on the requirement of obtaining a medical ~~profession's~~professional's certification to qualify for program services. - The California Connect application will be made available online as well as in hard copy in accessible formats. - The California Connect sub-programs (EDP, the Voice Options Program, and AAC) will be consolidated and re-branded under the unified "California Connect" brand, with a single-application process. - CBOs may be compensated for outreach efforts, assisting and enrolling participants into the program, and providing services in areas where no California Connect service center is located. - The Communications Division should develop a proposal for a CBO compensation structure, in consultation with stakeholders, to be considered through a resolution.
+Any final compensation structure approved for California Connect shall align with existing and approved compensation structures for similar Commission authorized assistance programs where it makes sense, such as CARE and Lifeline. - California Connect will be marketed alongside LifeLine, Medical Baseline, and other programs as appropriate to promote each other's programs in their informational and educational materials. - The Communication Division will collaborate with CalOES and other appropriate agencies to ensure the needs of the deaf and disability communities are met in times of an emergency.

-- California Connect will be marketed alongside LifeLine, Medical Baseline, and other programs as appropriate to promote each other's programs in their informational and educational materials. - The Communication Division will collaborate with CalOES and other appropriate agencies to ensure the needs of the deaf and disability communities are met in times of an emergency. - The Communications Division will work with EPAC, TADDAC and the California Connect contractor staff to identify new technologies, equipment and services and evaluate the adoption of equipment and services into the program. - A direct procurement and shipping model will be implemented for the procurement and distribution of equipment. - The Communications Division will work with the TADDAC and EPAC advisory committees to update their charters at least every five years, as significant changes to the program made, and as applicable statutes are changed. - A needs assessment on the program will be conducted at least every five years and may be conducted by a third party. - Although minimal funding, rule, or service impacts are anticipated, Communications Division will monitor for any related cost increases or savings from the change in service and equipment offerings made in this decision.
+- The Communications Division will work with EPAC, TADDAC and the California Connect contractor staff to identify new technologies, equipment and services and evaluate the adoption of equipment and services into the program. - A direct procurement and shipping model will be implemented for the procurement and distribution of equipment. - The Communications Division will work with the TADDAC and EPAC advisory committees to update their charters at least every five years, as significant changes to the program is made, and as applicable statutes are changed. - A needs assessment on the program will be conducted at least every five years and may be conducted by a third party. - Although minimal funding, rule, or service impacts are anticipated, Communications Division will monitor for any related cost increases or savings from the change in service and equipment offerings made in this decision.
+Impacts from the changes in service and equipment offerings made in this decision will be reported in the California Connect Annual Report for the next three years.